Blistered Shishito Peppers & Dipping Sauce

 Can I make this shishito peppers dipping sauce in advance?

 This shishito peppers dipping sauce can be made and stored in a covered container in the fridge for up to 3 days.
-In fact, just like with lasagna with cottage cheese and vegetable lasagna, I think the flavor actually improves if it’s made in advance and refrigerated.
+In fact, just like with cottage cheese lasagna and my vegetable lasagna recipe, I think the flavor actually improves if it’s made in advance and refrigerated.

 Blistered shishito peppers are best eaten immediately after they are cooked, so make those fresh!